Co–Star

 Co–Star is an American astrological social networking service founded in 2017, and headquartered in New York City.
-Users enter the date, time and place they were born to receive an astrological chart and daily horoscopes that they can compare to those of their friends.
+Users enter the date, time and place they were born to generate an astrological chart and daily horoscopes, which can be compared with those of other users.

 History

+The concept for Co-Star began in 2015 when Banu Guler created an astrological chart as a gift.
+The idea later developed into a mobile application with collaborators Anna Kopp and Ben Weitzman.
+The app publicly launched in 2017.

+The app includes astrological readings, charts, and daily push notifications that have been noted for their unconventional tone.

-Founder and CEO Banu Guler came up with the idea for the app after she gifted a friend's child an astrological chart that became a surprise hit at the baby shower.
-In 2019, Co–Star raised a $5.2 million seed round from Maveron, Aspect, and 14W, following a $750,000 pre-seed from Female Founders Fund in early 2018.
-In January 2020, Co–Star for Android was launched to a 120,000-person waitlist—two years after their iOS app was launched.
-In April 2021, Co–Star announced their $15 million Series A, led by Spark Capital.
-As of that date, Co–Star has more than 20 million downloads, and has been downloaded by a quarter of all young women ages 18–25 in the U.S.
+In early 2018, the company raised a $750,000 pre-seed round from Female Founders Fund.
+In 2019, Co–Star raised a $5.2 million seed round from Maveron, Aspect, and 14W.

+In January 2020, Co–Star for Android was launched to a 120,000-person waitlist—two years after their iOS version.
+In April 2021, the company announced a $15 million Series A, led by Spark Capital.
+As of that date, Co–Star reported more than 20 million downloads and increased adoption among young women in the United States.